HashimK1411/-machine-learning-eportfolio/Unit1-11.md

 - **The Shift to Industry 5.0**

 ### Critical Reflection
-This activity bridged theory and practice.
-I learned that AI-driven digital transformation must be paired with ethical and legal safeguards.
-Machine-learning professionals need to design systems with integrity, security and user trust at their core, supported by proactive risk assessment.
+This activity helped me bridge theory with practice.
+It became clear that AI and digital transformation cannot be pursued without equal attention to ethical and legal safeguards.
+For machine learning professionals, this means not only understanding how to develop systems, but how to design them with integrity, security, and user trust at the core.
+The discussion also made me aware of how proactive risk assessment is vital in both cybersecurity and broader AI governance.

 ---